NethServer/ns8-mail/postfix/README.md

 of environment variables and template files stored under `/usr/local/lib/templates`.
 If Postfix is running, it sends a reload signal.

+## Sender Rewriting Scheme (SRS)

+Since Mail 1.9, the [postsrsd](https://github.com/roehling/postsrsd) daemon
+is enabled by default (`POSTFIX_SRS=1`) to rewrite the envelope sender of forwarded mail (see `userforwards` in [Data tables](#data-tables)), so that it passes the destination's SPF check instead of being rejected NethServer/dev#7741.

+The integration is implemented with Postfix's `sender_canonical_maps` (a `socketmap:unix:...` lookup) and a `check_recipient_access pipemap` rule (see `smtpd_recipient_restrictions`), rather than the postsrsd
+milter: in this module, forwarding is decided later by `virtual_alias_maps`, after any milter would have already accepted the message -- a milter cannot tell in advance that a given recipient will end up being forwarded.
+The `check_recipient_access pipemap` rule verifies a returning SRS0 bounce address against postsrsd's own secret and accepts it at RCPT TO, before the implicit `reject_unlisted_recipient` would otherwise refuse it as an unknown local part -- `cleanup` then decodes it back to the real original sender via `recipient_canonical_maps`, same as any other canonical rewrite.

+As a consequence, `sender_canonical_maps` rewrites the envelope sender of *any* message received from a sender whose domain is not one of the locally hosted mail domains, regardless of whether that particular message is actually forwarded anywhere.
+A concrete example: an inbound message from an external sender, also copied via `POSTFIX_ALWAYS_BCC` to an archiver (e.g. Piler), is archived with the rewritten `SRS0=...` envelope sender/`Return-Path`, not the genuine original one -- even though this message was never forwarded.
+Other, less obvious cases may exist, for example Sieve rules that filter on the SMTP envelope sender rather than the `From:` header.

+This is generally harmless: only the hidden envelope sender/`Return-Path` changes, never the visible `From:`/`Subject:`/body of the message.
+If it does matter for a specific deployment (e.g. an archiver's audit trail, or envelope-based Sieve filtering), set `POSTFIX_SRS=0` to disable it.

+`postsrsd` always runs, from the container's `entrypoint.sh`, exactly like the Rspamd milter -- regardless of whether `POSTFIX_SRS` actually wires it into `main.cf`.
+Since it does not ship in any current Alpine release with a working `SIGHUP` handler, this image builds a recent postsrsd release from source instead of using the packaged one, to get one. `reload-config` always refreshes its config and domains list and sends it `SIGHUP` afterwards, so it deterministically picks up newly added mail domains on every reload -- `domains-file-watch` (inotify) is deliberately left disabled, to avoid it racing that same reload.
+As a consequence, turning `POSTFIX_SRS` on or off only changes whether `main.cf` references `postsrsd` -- `reload-config` itself never starts, stops, or restarts the process, and no container restart is needed for a config change.

+`postsrsd` and Postfix are started as direct children of `entrypoint.sh` and supervised together: if either one dies unexpectedly, the other is stopped too and the whole container exits, so an orchestration-level restart (e.g. systemd `Restart=always`) brings both back rather than silently leaving `postsrsd` dead while Postfix keeps running with SRS quietly broken.

 ## Data tables